 If you're partial to a prosecco or need a glass of red with your dinner every night, the thought of no alcohol for an entire month probably seems impossible.
 Hell, I'm craving a vino just from writing this sentence.

 But if there was ever a time to give alcohol abstinence a crack, 'Go Sober for October' is the ideal opportunity.
-And if you need any more convincing, your lack of liquor will also see a huge improvement to your skin...
+Hello, October 1.
+And if you need any more convincing to give up your favourite tipples this month, your lack of liquor will also see a huge improvement to your skin...

 The devastating effects drinking has on the skin

 Alcohol is metabolised into an acetaldehyde compound by the body, which makes all the bodies blood vessels relax.
 Sounds idlylic, but it definitely doesn't look it, according to Dr Imogen Bexfield, founder and medical director at .

 "It causes the skin to flush red and also for the blood pressure to be unbalanced.
 The blood vessels can over-stretch and leave unsightly spider veins and also cause the face and body to be puffy."

 Chances are you're already aware of the dehydrating effects alcohol, thanks to the desert-dry mouth that wakes you up at 3 am as you gasp and blindly reach for your water bottle.
 "This is because it is a diuretic, so you will lose more water than normal by going to the toilet more frequently.
 As a result, your skin will appear duller and fine lines and wrinkles will be more visible."